tim-cpb/US-Frontend-Candidate-Lab/README.md

   * Same as above for the [main content area][http://subtlepatterns.com/white-leather-2/].
 Both textures under creative commons license.
   * Saved out the images within the Polaroids, rebuilding the images to match the comp as closely as possible.
 Most likely would have pushed back on creative with some direction to provide better assets.
   * Pulled out the logo and polaroid text smart objects to save as SVG.
 Illustrator files used to maintain the copy, normally wouldn't recommend this as it should be in code.
 Here I wanted to continue to be retina friendly.
-    ** Reworked the address copy, chose a font that was close to the original as the font was raserized.
+    ** Reworked the address copy, chose a font that was close to the original as the font was rasterized.
-  * Didn't save out retina versions of images as assets were too small to maintian the crops in the comp.
+  * Didn't save out retina versions of images as assets were too small to maintain the crops in the comp.
   * Pulled out the color scheme
     ** TEXT: Body copy: #383838, Headings: #3A3A3A
     ** BUTTONS: Orange: #F7993E to #F68533, Black: #3B3B3B to #313131